Scottsdale Divorce

 Anyone who has assets that total over $5 million is considered “very high net worth,” and someone who has assets over $100,000 but under $1 million is “sub high net worth.”

 Because the assets are more substantial in this type of divorce case, these cases are often more complex, as well.
 That means that your divorce process could be tricky, too.
+It’s also notable that the implications of a high net worth divorce extend well beyond asset division.

 Having an attorney who has experience with high net worth divorce is vital to ensure that he or she has the knowledge you need to address issues that simply do not come up in the average divorce.

-Separating Property in Arizona Divorce
+Separating Property in a Scottsdale, AZ Divorce

 Arizona is a community property state.
 That means, for the most part, that if the couple acquired the property during their marriage, then it is considered community property or marital property—owned equally by both spouses.